Soame Jenyns: Death and succession

-Jenyns died in London of a fever, on 18 December 1787 and was buried at the church of the Holy Trinity, Bottisham.
+Jenyns died in London of a fever on 18 December 1787 and was buried at the church of the Holy Trinity, Bottisham.
 As he died without progeny, his heir was his cousin George Leonard Jenyns.

 Works

 A collected edition of the works of Jenyns appeared in 1790, with a biography by Charles Nalson Cole.
 There are several references to him in James Boswell's Johnson.

 Commentary on Jenyns

-Carl L. Becker describes Jenyns' take on the American Revolution in The Eve of the Revolution (1918) as follows:
+Carl L. Becker describes Jenyns's take on the American Revolution in The Eve of the Revolution (1918) as follows: